circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-amazon-s3.md

 <span class="align-center">![]({{site.baseurl}}/assets/img/docs/aws-permissions.png)</span>

-It is suggested to create a new [IAM][iam-link] user specifically for CircleCI for security reasons.
+Create a new [IAM][iam-link] user specifically for CircleCI.
+This is best practice for security purposes.
 You can also authenticate with `awscli` using other support methods such as environment variables, "profile" files, etc.

 ## Deployment